TnTsukasa/evo_ap_mult_github/README.md

 # EVO_AP_MULT
 Design approximate multipliers with multiple approximate compressor by evolutionary algorithm.

-## Source Code (src)
-### 1. Partial Product Model (ppmod)
-The exhaustive simulation is a time-consuming task which need lots of test vectors.
-We analysis the distribution probability of parital products, and proposed the  partial product model which is used for reducing the number of test vectors in simulation.

-### 2. Multi-object Evolutionary Algorithm (evo)
-NSGA-II is a multi-objective evolutionary algorithm which is applied in this method.
-Multiplier searching is conducted by array recoder and wallace tree.
-We use n-1 compressor in compressed tree include 4-1, 3-1 and 2-1 compressor.Default unsinged version(0<=r<=n-1 for an n*n multiplier).
-You can directly duplicate the features(N:1 compressors number) to make a signed version change(signed version: 0<=r<=n-2 for an n*n multiplier), then use syn_info.py to generate synthesis information.

-### 3. Compressor information (comp)
-Give the PPA of need compressors.

 ## Multipliers
 All error metrics and hardware performance metrics of generated multipliers are stored in dat.
 Please search the number of approximate multiplier you need and use mult_gen.py to generate .
 ### 1. Data of result (dat)